Kevin-2017/LLm-pddl-benchmark/llm_plan_bench/models/prompt_generation/Temporal Planning/domain/instance/README.md

-Placeholder for Temporal Planning domain instance.
+Placeholder for Temporal Planning domain.